lukeraymonddowning/poser/README.md

 }
 ```

-Poser also allows you to save data to your pivot table when handing Many-to-Many relationships using the `withPivotData()` method:
+Poser also allows you to save data to your pivot table when handing Many-to-Many relationships using the `withPivotAttributes()` method:

 ```php
 /** @test */